codeburnerframework/router/README.md

 > **TIP:** If your application has many RESTFul routes, using `only` and `except` to generate only the routes that actually need can cut down on memory use and speed up the routing process.

 ###Making Collectors
-If you wanna a more specific way to define routes, you can make a class and register into the collector, the only requirement is to implement the `Codeburner\Router\Strategies\Collector\StrategyInterface`.
-For example if you wanna a more literal method to register routes like for example, match a `GET` request for a `/path` into `myController#myMethod`:
+If you need a more specific way to define routes, you can make a class and register into the collector, the only requirement is to implement the `Codeburner\Router\Strategies\Collector\StrategyInterface`.
+For example making a more literal way to define a `GET` request for a `/path` into `myController#myMethod`:

 ```php
 $collector->literal('GET /path to myMethod in myController');